-Table 19: Tuscola County Goals and Objectives
+Table 23: Tuscola County Goals and Objectives

-Goal Goal-specific Objectives 1 Educate residents and community leaders about personal hazard mitigation and preparedness focusing especially on educating residents about the countywide resources that exist.
+Goal Goal-specific Objectives 1 Test, expand and update the current countywide warning systems.
+Where there are warning system gasp, plan to use alternate warning systems such as weather radios, smart phone apps, and the county mass notification system, to be installed in December, 2015.
 Increase community preparedness for a variety of hazard situations.
-Continue to equip and train the county's emergency responders, emphasizing especially cross- municipality training.
-Create and improve plans for mutual assistance between municipalities in the county Update and maintain local records about the owners and operations of oil and gas wells, pumping stations, and pipelines.
+Expand and promote people to sign up for the Tuscola County Mass Notification System to be installed in December, 2015.
+Update and maintain local records about the owners and operations of oil and gas wells, pumping stations, and pipelines.
 Address Caro Dam maintenance and future plans for the structure 2 Test and expand countywide warning systems.
 Map system to identify gaps.
 Provide adequate warning time to residents in the event of a disaster.
 Where there are warning system gaps plan to use alternative warning systems such as radios, the Red Cross phone app Expand the cooperative, countywide system of telephone alerts (Mass notification system).
 3 Maintain a safe, reliable, and efficient transportation infrastructure.
-Improve cooperation with utilities companies on roadside safety issues such as downed power lines.
-Obtain a list of contact people for utilities in case of these events.
+Improve cooperation with utility companies on safety issues dealing with downed power lines.

-• Improve safety around deep drainage ditches that run alongside roadways within the county.
-Update and adopt the Tuscola County Airport Plan Map all rail lines and roads where hazardous or flammable materials are transported.
-4 • Offer incentives to businesses and individuals to modify existing property, including relocation and retrofitting, to lessen hazard risks.
-Encourage and aid private hazard mitigation activities including those • Provide sample zoning language to permit or require green infrastructure to lessen flooding. that protect private property. • Encourage municipalities to require burying utility lines in their site plan requirements for new construction. • Discourage the use of mobile homes for dwellings through promoting alternative low income housing.
+• Improve safety around deep drainage ditches that run alongside roadways within the county. • Update and adopt the Tuscola County Airport Plan • Map all rail lines and roads where hazardous or flammable materials are transported.
+4 - Offer incentives to businesses and individuals to modify existing property, including relocation and retrofitting, to lessen hazard risks.
+Encourage and aid private hazard mitigation activities including those that protect private property. • Provide sample zoning language to permit or require green infrastructure to lessen flooding. • Encourage municipalities to require burying utility lines in their site plan requirements for new construction. • Discourage the use of mobile homes for dwellings through promoting alternative low income housing.
 5 • Ensure that all new wells in the county are capped and reach a proper depth.
-Expand awareness of current well-capping programs and improve mapping of uncapped wells.
-Protect the drinking water supply • Begin education program on over irrigation to prevent additional Sulphur and impurities in the water supply. • Monitor fracking operations in the county that may disrupt or contaminate drinking and irrigation water supplies. • Promote and educate agricultural and residential areas on proper disposal of household hazardous materials and agricultural chemicals.
+Expand awareness of current well- capping programs and improve mapping of uncapped wells.
+Protect the drinking water supply • Begin education program on over irrigation to prevent additional Sulphur and impurities in the water supply. • Monitor fracking operations in the county that may disrupt or contaminate drinking and irrigation water supplies.
+Promote and educate agricultural and residential areas on proper disposal of household hazardous materials and agricultural chemicals.

-• Map well and septic systems that do not meet separation requirements, wells that are too shallow or septic systems that do not exist for future mitigation activities. • Provide backup power for drinking water systems that rely on city wells. • Create a list of backup generators that maybe utilized in the event of an emergency.
-Install monitoring equipment at access points to detect potential tampering with the water supply.
+• Map well and septic systems that do not meet separation requirements, wells that are too shallow or septic systems that do not exist for future mitigation activities. • Provide backup power for drinking water systems that rely on city wells. • Create a list of backup generators that maybe utilized in the event of an emergency. • Install monitoring equipment at access points to detect potential tampering with the water supply.
 6 • Clean excessive growth in ditches and drains to improve drainage to reduce losses and damage from flooding. • Work with DNR to begin consistent maintenance of drainage features on state land. • Improve collaboration among county and regional municipalities to address poor drainage across the watershed.
-Reduce losses and damage from repetitive flooding Prevent excessive growth in ditches by reducing nutrient run off and soil sedimentation from farms and fields.
+Reduce losses and damage from repetitive flooding • Prevent excessive growth in ditches by reducing nutrient run off and soil sedimentation from farms and fields.
 Begin farmer education and incentive programming. • Update the City of Vassar Flood Mitigation Plan. • Encourage all municipalities to join the FEMA flood insurance program. • Replace culverts on public land that are undersized and create obstructions in water flow.